davidkfoss/pid_controller/README.md

 #### Analysis

-The MSE history plot shows a sharp initial decline from approximately 120 to below 20 within the first 10 epochs.
-The error continues to decrease more gradually thereafter, reaching a steady state below 5 by epoch 30.
+The MSE history plot shows a sharp initial decline from approximately 120 to below 10 within the first 10 epochs.
+The error continues to decrease more gradually thereafter, converging at around 0.6.
 This pattern indicates rapid initial learning followed by fine-tuning of the control parameters.

 The PID parameter evolution shows a unique pattern compared to the other systems.
 All three parameters (Kp, Ki, Kd) show positive growth, with Kp reaching approximately 0.45, Ki around 0.12, and Kd about 0.05 by the end of training.
 This suggests that the monetary policy control system benefits from a more balanced contribution of all three control terms, with the proportional term playing the dominant role in the response to deviations from target inflation.